PostHog/posthog.com/contents/blog/learnings-from-elon.md

 The key to making a split like this work is happily spending a lot of time together.
 This (and being ok sometimes missing out on decisions) is the only way to be decisive when two of you are paired like this.
 We talk a lot (several hours a week, minimum) - which can feel inefficient, but the reality is we need to optimize for organizational effectiveness, not our own schedules.

-## Likes the taste of his own blood
+## Learn to enjoy the taste of your own blood

 Clickbait subtitle.
 You got me.
 Elon gives very direct feedback and makes painful decisions rapidly and doesn’t dwell on any of this stuff.
 For example, he went through a [very public process to buy Twitter](https://www.nbcnews.com/business/business-news/twitter-elon-musk-timeline-what-happened-so-far-rcna57532), then [laid off 80% of the workforce](https://www.cnn.com/2023/04/12/tech/elon-musk-bbc-interview-twitter-intl-hnk/index.html).